TL;DR: Taskade ships a native MCP server at

 - Use multiple AI clients (Claude Desktop + Cursor + VS Code) and want shared context.

-- Need an external AI client to act on your Taskade workspace, not just read from it.
+- Need an external AI client to read your full Taskade workspace and edit your Genesis app source from any client.

-- Want to invoke Taskade Agents from another AI client.
+- Want to inspect Taskade Agents and Automations as context from another AI client.

 - Need a stable, OAuth-secured way to connect AI clients without per-tool API keys.